bit-hack/dxemu/readme.md

 ## Features

-- Bypass "exlusive mode" allowing old games to run in a window, cooperatively with other applications.
+- Bypass "exclusive mode" allowing old games to run in a window, cooperatively with other applications.
-- Fix color palette issues when using original DirectDraw.
+- Fix color palette issues caused by using the original DirectDraw.
+- Privileged instruction handler

 ## Supported games